klinhtran/credible-clients/README.md

 Give a brief summary of the approach you took, and why!
 Include your model's accuracy/precision/recall scores as well!

+I found that scikit-learn has a built in classifier called the Gaussian Naive Bayes.
+I created an instance of GaussianNB in the constructor and delegated training and predicting to it.
+My scores were as following:
+Accuracy:  38.107%
+Precision: 24.436%
+Recall:    88.568%

 ## Data Format